MESI protocol: States

 For any given pair of caches, the permitted states of a given cache line are as follows:

 When the block is marked M (modified) or E (exclusive), the copies of the block in other Caches are marked as I (Invalid).

 Operation

 The MESI protocol is defined by a finite-state machine that transitions from one state to another based on 2 stimuli.

-The first stimulus is the processor specific Read and Write request.
+The first stimulus is the processor-specific Read and Write request.
 For example: A processor P1 has a Block X in its Cache, and there is a request from the processor to read or write from that block.

 The second stimulus is given through the bus connecting the processors.
-In particular the "Bus side requests" come from other processors that don't have the cache block or the updated data in their Cache.
+In particular, the "Bus side requests" come from other processors that don't have the cache block or the updated data in their Cache.
 The bus requests are monitored with the help of Snoopers, which monitor all the bus transactions.

-Following are the different type of Processor requests and Bus side requests:
+Following are the different types of Processor requests and Bus side requests:

 Processor Requests to Cache include the following operations: